 Director and Chief Executive,

 Rajat Kathuria is Director and Chief Executive at Indian Council for Research on International Economic Relations (ICRIER), New Delhi.
-He has over 20 years experience in teaching and 10 years experience in economic policy, besides research interests on a range of issues relating to regulation and competition policy.
-He worked with Telecom Regulatory Authority of India (TRAI) during its first eight years (1998-2006) and gained hands on experience with telecom regulation in an environment changing rapidly towards competition.
-The role entailed analysis of economic issues relating to telecom tariff policy, tariff rebalancing, interconnection charges and licensing policy.
-Market research and questionnaire development and analysis formed an integral part of this exercise.
-It also involved evaluation of macro level initiatives for transforming the telecom industry.
-He wrote a number of consultation papers which eventually formed the basis of tariff and interconnection orders applicable to the industry.
-He has taught undergraduate economics at the University of Maryland and is currently on leave from the International Management Institute (IMI), New Delhi where he teaches Managerial Economics and International Trade.
-He has worked with the World Bank, Washington DC as a Consultant and carried out project assignments for a number of organizations, including ILO, UNCTAD, LirneAsia, Ernst and Young, Consultancy Development Centre (CDC) and Standing Committee for Public Enterprises (SCOPE).
+He has over 20 years experience in teaching and 15 years experience in economic policy, besides research interests on a range of issues relating to regulation and competition policy.
+He has worked with the World Bank, Washington DC as a Consultant and carried out research assignments for a number of international organizations, including ILO, UNCTAD, LirneAsia, World Bank and ADB.
 He has published in international and national journals, besides in popular magazines and newspapers.
-He is founder member of Broadband Society for Universal Access and served on the board of Delhi Management Association.
+He is founder member of Broadband Society for Universal Access and served on the Board of Delhi Management Association.
+He is on several government committees and on the research advisory council of SBI.
 He has an undergraduate degree in Economics from St. Stephens College, a Masters from Delhi School of Economics and a PhD degree from the University of Maryland, College Park.

 Dr. Acharya is Honorary Professor at the Indian Council for Research on International Economic Relations (ICRIER).